BASQUEVOLT/NewareDB/README.md

 7. repeat from step 2 for 999 times

-The database is composed by the following tables:
+The database is composed by the following landing tables:

 * channel_status